lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 The bin was subsetted based on blastn bitscores to _O californicum_ and _P nudum_ mitochondrial genomes, and this subset was used to bait nanopore reads.
 These nanopore reads were then assembled with flye [@Kolmogorov2019] and the assembly graph was inspected in Bandage `cite bandage`.
 The assembly totalled at 3.2Mbase, and contained various subgraphs that showed homology to _N. azollae_ and the _A. filiculoides_ chloroplast.
-One circular subgraph showed homology to the _O californicum_ and _P nudum_ mitochondria.
+One circular subgraph showed homology to the _O californicum_ and _P nudum_ mitochondria (+@fig:fig4_mitochondrium_assembly_selection A).
 This mitochodrium subgraph contained 188kb of DNA, more than half in a single contig.
-Smaller redundant contigs were idintified via blast all-vs-all and then removed, resulting in 6 contigs together constituting the first draft genome of an _Azolla_ mitochondrium constituting 141kb.
+Smaller redundant contigs were idintified via blast all-vs-all (+@fig:fig4_mitochondrium_assembly_selection B) and then removed.
+Six contigs remained with minimal redundancy (+@fig:fig4_mitochondrium_assembly_selection C), together constituting the first draft genome of an _Azolla_ mitochondrium of 141kb in total.
 The mitochondria assembly was polished twice with pilon using Illumina reads of the same _Azolla filiculoides_ lab strain, and then annotated using the chlorobox online interface `chlorobox`.

 ![Sequencing and assembly summary of all _N. azollae_ and plastid genomes of the _Azolla_ genus.](source/figures/fig4_assembly_stats.pdf){#fig:fig4_assembly_stats}

-For efficient assembly of Nanopore reads, we bait them by organellar genome, _N. azollae_ genome, or fern nuclear genome.
+With reference sequences available for all genomes of interest, we proceed in baiting nanopore reads by organellar genome, _N. azollae_ genome, or fern nuclear genome.
 An extended _A. filiculoides_ reference genome was constructed from the _A. filiculoides_ nuclear genome and chloroplast [@Li2018], _N. azollae_ [@Ran2010], and the draft mitochondrial genome constructed here.
 Nanopore sequencing reads were selected by mapping against this reference a with minimap2 [@Li2018a] and samtools [@Li2009] and then assembled with flye [@Kolmogorov2019].
 These de-novo assemblies were then examined in Bandage `bandage` for homology to their reference.